-Ultimately, the onus of responsibility to be legal is on you - on the equipment you bolt to your bike, the way you ride it, and the places you ride to.
+Ultimately, the onus of responsibility to be legal is on you, in the equipment you bolt to your bike, the way you ride it, and where you ride.
 We want to educate you so you can evaluate your riding area and style, and make an appropriate equipment choice that minimizes your friction with the folks who enforce the law of the land.

 OK, so let’s dig into motorcycle emissions.
-Motorcycle laws tend to govern two areas of your waste products: Sound and Pollution.
-We’re not lawyers here at RevZilla, so this document is not meant to be a legal defense when you get pulled over at a Greenpeace gathering in Cali for scorching roadkill with that cool flamethrower kit you put on your LAF pipes.
-Instead, we are trying to make you aware of the laws that exist, and help you make informed decisions about how you think you should follow or break them.
+Motorcycle laws tend to govern two areas of your waste products: sound and pollution.
+We’re not lawyers here at RevZilla, so this document is not meant to be a legal defense when you get pulled over at a PETA gathering in Cali for scorching roadkill with that cool flamethrower kit you put on your LAF pipes.
+Instead, we are trying to make you aware of the laws that exist, and help you make informed decisions.
 With all that said, do the right thing.
 Seriously.
 It’s rare that folks get burnt very badly in a legal sense when they are trying to stay within the boundaries of the law.
 If you don’t want The Man on your case, don’t give him excuses to pull you over.
 In the same vein, if you are hellbent on running open drags and the biggest jets you can buy, be aware that it is possible you will be ticketed multiple times.

 There is a dichotomy, often, between the laws on the books and laws being enforced.
 Often, talking to people in your locality or state who know the laws is a good start at figuring out what is permitted in your area.
-Your DMV/BMV, an inspection station, the local motorcycle shop, or a local lawyer who specializes in motorcyclists can be helpful here.
-Expect (and volunteer) to pay them for their time counseling you - answering questions usually is not an efficient or profitable use of the part of their day that they could use to do something else.
-A box of doughnuts goes a long way here.
-A secondary trip to the people who enforce the laws (your local cop-shop) can usually yield you the information you need on what sort stuff they pull folks like us over for.
-Protip: Do not go to the police station to ask moto questions if you have outstanding warrants and do not have (at minimum) the rest of your day free.
+Your state motor vehicles agency, an inspection station, the local motorcycle shop, or a local lawyer who specializes in motorcyclists can be helpful here.
+Expect (and volunteer) to pay them for their time counseling you.
+Answering questions usually is not an efficient or profitable use of the part of their day that they could use to do something else.
+A box of doughnuts goes a long way here at your local motorcycle shop.

-- Running without mufflers (looking at you, Drag Pipes Guy) is living on the ragged edge of getting a ticket in many places in the US.
+- Running without mufflers is living on the ragged edge of getting a ticket in many places

-- Many noise-related tickets can be avoided by good judgment.
-An easy right wrist will calm the barkiest of pipes back to a low growl.
+- Many noise-related tickets can be avoided by good judgment and a right wrist that takes it easy at the right times with the barkiest pipes

-Each state has their own emissions and inspection requirements.
-Much like the section about the law, talk to the people who know the laws, and the ones who enforce them.
-They are the people who can help you best.
-It’s up to YOU to make sure your bike’s legal, and those are the people you want to talk to in order to get an idea of what will fly in your state/town.
+Each state has its own emissions and inspection requirements.
+Much like the section about the law, talk to the people who know the laws and the ones who enforce them.
+It’s up to you to make sure your bike’s legal.

 Now, for you Californians: You have a whole separate entity governing your life, called the California Air Resources Board (CARB, for short.
 Oh, the irony.)